 You wife can certainly be sued, but the estate's chances of recovery is very slim if your wife was not negligent.
 If your wife was not negligent, and still sustained injuries as the result of an accident, I suggest you consult with a personal injury attorney immediately to discuss her options...Read more »

 Under Illinois law anyone can "act" as the special administrator to serve in name as the plaintiff for the decedent.
 The persons who can receive compensation under the Illinois Wrongful Death Act are the "next of kin."
-In many cases a probate estate wherein the administrator or executor of the...Read more »
+In many cases a probate estate wherein the administrator or...Read more »

 Yes but it's not for the pet it's for you.
 Further, all you can recover are possibly medical expenses and the market value of a dog of that age and type--you don't get a value for what it meant to you.

 There are VERY few rules that "always" apply.
 The closest you come to always in this situation is that the heirs decide among themselves.
 BEFORE any funds can be distributed, the Judge MUST approve the distribution which he will ALWAYS do provided that all heirs are in agreement.
-The most common...Read more »
+The...Read more »

 It is possible, but it is a very fact specific determination that truly requires the assistance of an attorney.
 If you believe you have a wrongful death and/or survival action lawsuit with merit, consult with an attorney immediately.
 Many of us offer free consultations, and will represent you on...Read more »